3 Interesting Things Personal Car Insurance Will Cover

 According to the international investment firm, IFG Trust Services, Americans have a one in ten chance of being sued in any particular year and a one in three chance of being sued at some point in their lives.

-Car insurance, like a standard homeowner’s policy, will provide for an attorney to defend you if you are sued for something that your policy covers.
+Car insurance, like a standard homeowner’s policy, will provide for an attorney to defend you if you are sued for hitting a pedestrian or other incidents that your policy covers.

 If a court finds against you, your insurance company will cover the plaintiff’s awards up to the limit of liability coverage in the policy.
 Because of the high risk of being sued, many homeowners carry additional liability coverage in the form of an umbrella policy.
 Most umbrella policies extend coverage up to a million dollars.